Our No Fee Pledge

 Who’s most at risk for a dog bite?

-Children, mostly between the ages of 5 and 9, are at the highest risk for dog bite-related injuries.
-The majority of dog bite injuries to children are to the face and can result in permanent disfigurement.
+Children, especially those ages 5 to 9, face the highest risk for dog bite injuries.
+Most injuries to children affect the face and can cause permanent disfigurement.

 Do you have a scar as a result of the dog bite?

-At McGee Lerer Ogrin, our attorneys can refer you to a plastic surgeon in your area who will treat you on a lien basis.
-A lien means that the doctor agrees to wait to be paid until the case resolves.
+At McGee Lerer Ogrin, our attorneys can refer you to a plastic surgeon in your area who will agree to treat you on a lien basis, meaning the doctor gets paid only once your case is resolved.

 Dog bite victims often need psychological counseling.

-After a dog attack, the victim often suffers psychological harm that can last long after the physical injury has healed.
-At McGee Lerer Ogrin, a Los Angeles personal injury law firm, our attorneys can refer you to a psychologist in your area who will treat you on a lien basis.
+A serious dog bite can leave lasting psychological effects.
+At McGee Lerer Ogrin, a Los Angeles personal injury law firm, our attorneys can connect you to a psychologist who will treat you on a lien basis.

-If a member of your immediate family witnessed the dog attack, your family member may have their own claim for emotional distress, and may need psychological counseling.
+If an immediate family member witnessed the dog attack, they may have their own claim for emotional distress and benefit from counseling as well.

 Is There a Time Limit to File a Lawsuit for a Dog Bite?

-In California, you have two years from the date of the dog bite to file a personal injury lawsuit.
-If you don’t take legal action within this time, you could lose your right to seek compensation for your injuries.
+California law gives you two years from the date of the dog bite to file a personal injury lawsuit.
+If you do not file within that time, you lose your right to seek damages for the injury.

 Why You Need an Attorney

-The physical and emotional effects of a dog bite can last a lifetime.
-You deserve maximum compensation for your injuries, and the attorneys at McGee Lerer Ogrin know how to get the best results for you.
+Dog bite injuries can have effects that last a lifetime.
+You deserve the most complete recovery possible for your injuries, and the attorneys at McGee Lerer Ogrin know how to seek positive results for you.

 FAQ – Dog Bite Claims in Los Angeles